 Inspection

-Any application to build over or within 5m of an existing public sewer must include the following:
+Any application to build over or within 5m of an existing public stormwater must include the following:

-A CCTV inspection of the subject sewer, in accordance with Section 2 of the New Zealand Pipe Inspection Manual, undertaken by a contractor qualified and with the necessary experience to do so, or by Council at the applicant’s expense.
+A CCTV inspection of the subject stormwater, in accordance with Section 2 of the New Zealand Pipe Inspection Manual, undertaken by a contractor qualified and with the necessary experience to do so, or by Council at the applicant’s expense.
 An entry permit will be required and accepted if the contractor needs to enter manholes and/or pipe.

 The results of the CCTV inspection are to be submitted to Council with the application.
 The inspection may be used as a dilapidation survey.

 Pre-inspections are required to confirm the location of the pipes traversing the entire development site, their condition and to ensure connections are not built over.
 Building or engineering plans submitted to Council need to also incorporate the confirmed locations of the main, manholes and connections identified by the CCTV inspection as these factors may impact on the development layout/design.
-Post inspections are required when any construction involves piling within the 45 degree influence envelope of the pipe to ensure no damage has occurred during installation of piles/foundations.
+Post inspections are required when any construction involves piling within the 45-degree influence envelope of the pipe to ensure no damage has occurred during installation of piles/foundations.
 No further construction work can be carried out until results are known from the post inspection.

 Should the CCTV inspection identify faults, Council may require the developer to: